 For ideas that are still budding, UCL provides a variety of innovation development and proof of concept funding schemes as well as entrepreneurial training through UCL Innovation & Enterprise.
 Portico Ventures works in partnership with UCL Innovation & Enterprise and encourages applicants to make the most of the funding, accelerating and learning opportunities it offers.

 London’s Global University: taking advantage of the capital’s ecosystem

-London has one of the most vibrant entrepreneurship ecosystems in the world; the Portico Ventures Programme aims to take full advantage of UCL’s location and networks across the capital, referring our spinouts to London’s wealth of accelerator and incubator programmes, its dynamic VC and business angel communities, as well as the capital’s excellent networks of mentors and experts.
+London has one of the most vibrant entrepreneurship ecosystems in the world; Portico Ventures aims to take full advantage of UCL’s location and networks across the capital, referring our spinouts to London’s wealth of accelerator and incubator programmes, its dynamic VC and business angel communities, as well as the capital’s excellent networks of mentors and experts.